DonDhaky/Quizzyverse-Project/README.md

    - Description: This endpoint returns a list of cocktails that start with the letter 'a'.

-### Usage
+### Backend Implementation

+Here's how we integrated the API into our backend to fetch cocktail data and randomize it:
 - We use the `search.php?f=a` endpoint to fetch a predefined set of cocktails that are used in our quizzes.
-- The `random.php` endpoint is used to fetch a random cocktail to add an element of surprise and variety to the quiz questions.
+- From the fetched list of cocktails, we select a random cocktail using the getRandomCocktail function.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>